yamagishi0824/zeroshot-hate-detect/README.md

 - Utilizes the LLaVA 1.5 vision-language model for zero-shot hate speech detection.
 - Capable of detecting hate speech in images that contain embedded text.

+## Implementation
+The repository includes a Jupyter notebook (`notebooks/llava_hate_detection.ipynb`) that demonstrates the implementation of our approach.
+The notebook covers:

+- Loading and preparation of the LLaVA 1.5 model
+- Processing of text-embedded images
+- Zero-shot inference for hate speech detection

 ## Citation

 If you find our work useful, please consider citing our paper: